-First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 Just2Trade charges $2.50 per stock trade which is $2.50 more than Ally Invest which charges customers $0 per trade.
-Looking at trading options, Ally Invest's base fee is $0 while Just2Trade's is $2.50.
-Option contracts cost $0.50 each at both brokerages.
-Note that some brokers charge a per-share fee instead of a flat-fee commission.
-For a full breakdown of commissions, read our online broker reviews.
+With options, the base fees charged are $2.50 (Just2Trade) and $0 (Ally Invest).
+Option contracts at both of the brokerages are the same at $0.50 each.
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews.

-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Just2Trade offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds and Forex Trading.
-When it comes to mutual funds, Ally Invest offers its clients access to 14000 different mutual funds while Just2Trade has 3000 available funds, a difference of 11,000.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Just2Trade provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest provides clients access to Stock Trading, Options Trading, Mutual Funds and Forex Trading.
+As far as mutual funds go, Ally Invest offers its clients access to 18728 different mutual funds while Just2Trade has 3000 available funds, a difference of 15,728.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Just2Trade has virtual trading, Ally Invest doesn't.
-For mobile trading, Just2Trade offers the iPhone App and Android App while Ally Invest offers the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while Just2Trade offers none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Just2Trade makes virtual trading available to clients, while Ally Invest does not.
+For mobile trading, Just2Trade supports the iPhone App and Android App while Ally Invest supports the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while Just2Trade offers customers none of these.